Chapter 1. Introduction

 When running RAPx with the -heap option, you will see the following result.
 The main result for String is (1, []), where 1 indicates that it is a heap item, and [] represents attributes for type parameters.
 Since the String data structure has no type parameters, [] is empty.
 The output also includes information about other types that String depends on.

-When running rapx with the -heap
+When running rapx with the -ownedheap

 option, you will see the following result.
 The main result for String is (1, [])